+Long haul flights can be rough for new or experienced travelers.
 Prior to visiting Greece, the longest direct flight I’ve ever been on was at most five hours.
-It’s kind of weird the first time around, but it gets easier the more it happens.
-In addition to bringing basic essentials, here are five long haul flight tips to keep in mind.
+It’s kind of weird the first time around, but flying on long international flights gets easier for me the more I do it.
+In addition to bringing my long haul flight essentials, here are some travel tips on how to survive long flights in economy class.

+Staying hydrated is one of the most important to surviving a long flight.
 With recirculated air, carbonated drinks, and food full of sodium, you can leave a flight feeling dehydrated.
-To avoid this, drink herbal tea, water (you can refill at the airport with an empty bottle), and eat dried or fresh fruits, salads, and vegetables.
+To stay hydrated, drink herbal tea, water (you can refill at the airport with an empty bottle), eat dried or fresh fruits, salads, and vegetables.

-In-flight entertainment isn’t always entertaining so bring a tablet or laptop (check for restrictions) so you don’t get bored.
+In-flight entertainment isn’t always entertaining so bring a tablet or laptop so you don’t get bored.
 If you don’t have a portable charger, see if your plane has in-seat power outlets or USB ports for individual entertainment systems.

 Get Some Rest

-I appreciate long flights because I get to sleep more.
+The one thing I DO appreciate about long flights is I get to sleep more.
 My doctor wanted to prescribe sleeping aids, but on the way to Shanghai, I slept for 10 or 11 hours.
-As long as I had a blanket and neck pillow, I was fine.
+Sleeping also helps prepare your body for the new time zone to avoid jet lag, As long as I had a blanket and travel pillow, I was fine.

 Upgrade if Necessary

-If you have the money (or the status), upgrade to First or Business class.
+I love traveling, but it’s tough to survive long flights in economy.
+If you have the money (or the status), upgrade to First class or Business class.
 Some airlines offer reclining, flatbed or angled seats, private suites and even showers!
 Sometimes you just want to be more comfortable and there’s nothing wrong with that.

 What tips do you have on how to survive long flights in economy?